’90 Day Fiance’ Shocker: Nicole Posts A Cryptic Message That Suggests She Married Azan & Moved To Morocco

 When the wedding was called off, Joe said that his “prayers were answered,” but he always suspected that Nicole would, eventually, return to Morocco to marry Azan because “she left her wedding dress there.”

-Joe’s wife — and Nicole’s mother — Robbalee wasn’t a fan of Azan’s, either, and she made her sentiment clear on this past episode of 90 Day Fiance.
+Joe’s wife — and Nicole’s mother — Robbalee wasn’t a fan of Azan’s either, and she made her sentiment clear on this past episode of 90 Day Fiance.
 The duo said that Nicole was in Morocco for a total of six months, but didn’t succeed in getting Azan to marry her.

 Now, however, it looks like the 90 Day Fiance couple may be officially official.